A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage: Introduction

 where $\cG[S,w]$ is the set of all $g\in\cG[S,A]$ that have trace $w$.
 Then our first two main results state, for every MSO graph storage type $S$ and alphabet $A$, that \begin{compactitem} \item for every graph language $L \subseteq \cG[S,A]$, $L$ is $S$-recognizable if and only if it is $\MSOL(S,A)$-definable (cf. Theorem~\ref{thm:main}), and \item for every string language $L \subseteq A^*$, $L$ is $S$-recognizable if and only if it is $\MSOL(S,A)$-definable (cf. Theorem~\ref{thm:main-string}). \end{compactitem}

-The third and fourth main result concern the question: which storage types are MSO-expressible?
-We call a binary relation $R$ on graphs \emph{MSO-expressible} if there is a closed formula $\theta$ of MSO logic for graphs such that $\theta$ defines a set $L(\theta)$ of pair graphs and, roughly speaking, $R$ is obtained from $L(\theta)$ by dropping all the $\nu$-labeled edges and the intermediate edges.
+The remaining three main results concern the question: which storage types are MSO-expressible?
+We call a binary relation $R$ on graphs \emph{MSO-expressible} if there is a closed formula $\theta$ of MSO logic for graphs such that $\theta$ defines a set $\LL(\theta)$ of pair graphs and, roughly speaking, $R$ is obtained from $\LL(\theta)$ by dropping all the $\nu$-labeled edges and the intermediate edges.
 We prove that \begin{compactitem} \item every MSO graph transduction is MSO-expressible (cf. Theorem \ref{thm:MSO-graph-transduction-MSO-expressible}) \end{compactitem} where an MSO graph transduction is induced by a (nondeterministic) MSO graph transducer \cite{bloeng00,coueng12}.
 Thus, if the storage transformations of a storage type~$S$ are MSO graph transductions, then $S$ is MSO-expressible, i.e., isomorphic to an MSO graph storage type.
+We also prove that \begin{compactitem} \item every automatic storage type is MSO-expressible (cf. Theorem \ref{thm:automatic}) \end{compactitem} where a storage type $S$ is called automatic if the set $C$, together with the binary relations $m(\theta)$ for every $\theta\in\Theta$, is an automatic structure~\cite{khomin,rub08}.

 Finally, we consider the above-mentioned pushdown operator $\PDop$ on storage types and prove that \begin{compactitem} \item for every storage type $S$, if $S$ is MSO-expressible, then so is $\PDop(S)$ (cf. Theorem \ref{thm:P}). \end{compactitem} Consequently, the $n$-iterated pushdown storage $\PDop^n$ is MSO-expressible (cf. Corollary \ref{cor:Pn}).
 We denote the class of all string languages that are accepted by $\PDop^n$-automata by $\PDop^n\mathord{\n}\mathrm{REC}$.
 The family $(\PDop^n\mathord{\n}\mathrm{REC} \mid n \in \mathbb{N})$ was investigated intensively \cite{wan74,engsch77,engsch78,dam82,damgoe86,eng91c}.
 It is an infinite hierarchy of classes of string languages which starts with the classes of regular languages ($n=0)$, context-free languages ($n=1$), and indexed languages ($n=2$).